 Like a 3D Printer, But Better

 “The AP Lazer has the same basic science and engineering principles as a 3D printer.
-It features computer-controlled three-axis motion, just like a 3D printer,” David Strickler, the president of AP Lazer, explained.
-“But it boasts more benefits that educators will find to be an advantage.”
+It features computer-controlled three-axis motion, just like a 3D printer, but it boasts more benefits that educators will find to be an advantage.”

 At the recent Future of Educational Technology Conference (FETC) held at the Orlando Orange County Convention Center in January, educators immediately recognized that AP Lazer has the high potential to strengthen students’ education in the areas of science, technology, engineering, art, and math (STEAM).
 Additionally, it can assist schools with cost-saving and revenue generation.

 “The cutting and engraving speed of the laser is much faster than that of a 3D printer, up to 500x,” Strickler explains.
 Cutting a simple 3D letter with the AP Lazer takes seconds, a 3D printer takes hours to produce the same object.
 “This feature makes it possible for an entire class to complete their small projects within one class period.
 This just can not be done with one 3D printer.”

 With the patented two-part architecture, AP Lazer can also complete much larger projects than you could ever dream of with a 3D printer.
 This means that a large 3D object constructed by AP Lazer’s 2D cutting is impossible for a school scale 3D printer to complete.